YingkaiFu/Object_Detection_Tensorflow/README.md

 ### Run your model!
 Modify the path in detect.py to your own path, use your own model and then try the object detection by running main.py
-### Domo to lauch
-Download the model from [here](https://pan.baidu.com/s/1H6KovubBhVQMqz6P9FqVow) , move the model to the root folder of the project and then run main.py